venkatadry/Docker/README.md

 ### 7. `CMD ["node", "index.js"]`

 Specifies the command to run when the container starts.
 In this case, it runs `index.js` using Node.js.
-This is the entry point of your application.([WIREDGORILLA][1], [Medium][2])
+This is the entry point of your application

-By structuring your Dockerfile in this manner, you create an efficient and maintainable environment for your Node.js application.([WIREDGORILLA][1])
+By structuring your Dockerfile in this manner, you create an efficient and maintainable environment for your Node.js application.